aalto-speech/AaltoASR/INSTALLATION.md

-The Aalto ASR tools are build with the cmake build system.
+The Aalto ASR libraries and tools are built with cmake build system.

 ## Building under Unix-like operating systems